 Steve joined Stace Anaesthetists in 1997 and has been working in the practice continuously since that time.
+In 2018 Steve was honoured with a Medal of the Order of Australia (OAM) for his service to medicine, particularly anaesthesiology.

 Steve has a wide range of clinical anaesthetic experience and a strong interest in teaching anaesthesia, particularly to anaesthetists in developing countries, and also to Australian anaesthetists who are preparing to work overseas.
 Steve regularly works in neighbouring developing countries.